-Theme Description powerline Default powerline theme with fancy powerline symbols unicode Theme without any symbols from private use area unicode_terminus Theme containing only symbols from terminus PCF font unicode_terminus_condensed Like above, but occupies as less space as possible ascii Theme without any unicode characters at all name Name of the theme.
+Theme Description powerline Default powerline theme with fancy powerline symbols powerline_unicode7 Theme with powerline dividers and unicode-7 symbols unicode Theme without any symbols from private use area unicode_terminus Theme containing only symbols from terminus PCF font unicode_terminus_condensed Like above, but occupies as less space as possible ascii Theme without any unicode characters at all name Name of the theme.

-default_module Python module where segments will be looked by default.
-Defaults to powerline.segments.{ext}.

-spaces Defines number of spaces just before the divider (on the right side) or just after it (on the left side).
-These spaces will not be added if divider is not drawn.

-use_non_breaking_spaces Determines whether non-breaking spaces should be used in place of the regular ones.
+- default_module Python module where segments will be looked by default.
+Defaults to powerline.segments.{ext}. - spaces Defines number of spaces just before the divider (on the right side) or just after it (on the left side).
+These spaces will not be added if divider is not drawn. - use_non_breaking_spaces Determines whether non-breaking spaces should be used in place of the regular ones.
 This option is needed because regular spaces are not displayed properly when using powerline with some font configuration.
 Defaults to True.